yuichiis/rindow-matlib-ffi/README.md

 "The interface of rindow matlib on ffi".

-Please see the documents about Buffer objects on [Rindow Mathematics](https://rindow.github.io/mathematics/) web pages.
+Please see the documents about rindow mathematics on [Rindow Mathematics](https://rindow.github.io/mathematics/openblas/mathlibrary.html) web pages.

+You can call a high-speed calculation library written in C language to speed up matrix calculation processing.
+Rindow Matlib includes many matrix operations functions used in machine learning.

 Requirements
 ============

 - PHP 8.1 or PHP8.2 or PHP8.3
+- Rindow Matlib C Library